EnMasseProject/enmasse/README.md

-Design documents relating to EnMasse project
+Documents relating to EnMasse project